shungyan/deepseek-ocr-pipeline/README.md

 # 🧾 OCR Receipt Information Extractor

-This project uses **OCR (Optical Character Recognition)** to capture important information from receipts — such as barcodes, addresses, sender/receiver details, and item lists — and store them into a **PostgreSQL** database for structured storage and easy access.
+This project uses **DeepSeek-OCR (Optical Character Recognition)** to capture important information from receipts — such as barcodes, addresses, sender/receiver details, and item lists — and store them into a **PostgreSQL** database for structured storage and easy access.

 ---